Using and Blending Thick Aromatic Oils

 - Marge discovered that using a triple boiler heating method rather than just using a double boiler helps, especially when heating a tiny bottle.
 Marge recommends placing the small bottle in a custard cup or tea cup with a small bit of warm water.
 Then set the small cup into a larger container of hot water.

 - Even when warmed, it's usually not possible or accurate to measure thick oils by the drop.
 Marge and I both measure thick oils by weight using a scale that weighs by the gram.
 Digital postal scales are one option if you happen to have one that measures in grams, but I tend not to use that type of scale for measuring tiny quantities.
 I prefer more accuracy, and use a pocket digital scale that can measure in fractions of a gram (I believe more formally referred to as centigrams and decigrams).
 Amazon.com sells digital pocket scales, including the American Weigh Precision Digital Pocket Scale that has good reviews and is priced at $18.99 (at the time of this writing).
-(If this scale becomes discontinued, you can search Amazon.com for other scales by using the search term gram scales.)
+This comment is intended for informational purposes only and is not a recommendation or endorsement for that scale.
+You can search Amazon for other scales by using the search term gram scales.
 Whatever scale you choose, be sure it has a tare function that lets you add an empty container and then set the scale to zero to then only weight what you put into the container.
-Disclamer: AromaWeb receives a small commission if you click on these links and make a purchase (thanks!).
+Disclamer: AromaWeb receives a small commission if you click on the Amazon links and make a purchase (thanks!).

 - Marge mentions that when diluting thicker oils in large amounts, it is sometimes better to add a tiny bit of the warmed carrier to the warmed (but still semi-solid) oil, stir until blended, add another dollop and repeat.
 She adds that her process is not much unlike making a sauce in her kitchen. ;)